Chris Wiggins (data scientist)

-Chris Wiggins is an associate professor of applied mathematics at Columbia University.
+Chris Wiggins is an associate professor of applied mathematics at Columbia University in New York City.
 In 2010 he co-founded hackNY, a nonprofit organization focused on connecting students with startups in New York City.
-Since 2014, he has been the Chief Data Scientist at The New York Times.
+From 2013 to 2026, he was the Chief Data Scientist at The New York Times.
+Since 2026 he has been the head of machine learning and AI science at CNN.

 Career

 In 2017, Chris Wiggins, along with Matthew L. Jones, introduced a new course to Columbia called "Data: Past, Present, Future".
 The course syllabus, lectures, labs, and resources are available online.
+As of May 2026, he is the Adviser to the Dean for AI Strategy at Columbia College.